darkBuddha/nibbler-macos/README.md

 ## Features

-* builds directly from the [official repository](https://github.com/rooklift/nibbler), always the latest version
+* builds directly from the [official repository](https://github.com/rooklift/nibbler)
 * automatically detects/installs/configures [Stockfish](https://stockfishchess.org/) and [Leela Chess Zero](https://lczero.org/) (Lc0)
 * works on Apple Silicon and Intel
 * adds Nibbler version to `package.json`, so the "about" window shows the correct version instead of `1.0.0`, makes it easier to see if you are running the latest version